etermind/alex/README.md

 3. `defaultPage`: The default page of your website (it should match one of your menu item).
 4. `meta`: The meta tags for your website.
 5. `scripts`: Optional list of JS scripts.
+6. `rootPath`: When hosting your website under a subdirectory (useful for Gitlab pages or Github pages).
+This is optional.

 *Meta*